cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 [KMS Key Access](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) is similar to other resource access in AWS and the underlying access system in AWS: AWS Identity and Access Management.
 [Typical AWS evaluation of access](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) to a resource is done via AWS’s policy evaluation logic that evaluates the request context, evaluates whether the actions are within a single account or [cross-account](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic-cross-account.html) (between 2 distinct AWS accounts), and evaluating identity-based policies with resource-based policies and other advanced policies such as permission boundaries, Organizationals Service-Control Policies, Session Policies, and more.

-The below image is from AWS's Documentation regarding policy evaluation for evaluating identity-based policies with resource-based policies.
+The below image is from AWS's [documentation regarding policy evaluation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) for evaluating identity-based policies with resource-based policies.

 ![From AWS, Policy Evaluation for evaluating identity-based policies with resource-based policies](/images/blog/aws-kms-key-grants-deep-dive/policy-eval-resource.png)